Formfeed-UK/nova-breadcrumbs/README.md

 # Nova 4 Breadcrumbs

-This [Laravel Nova](https://nova.laravel.com/) package adds automated breadcrumbs to the top of Nova 4 resources
+This [Laravel Nova](https://nova.laravel.com/) package adds automated breadcrumbs to the top of Nova 4 resources.

+Whilst I have tested this package, I have not tested its interactions with every package out there, and in every environment possible.
+It currently has an 0.x version number due to its lack of tenure with regards to interactions outside of my environment more than anything else.

 ## Requirements